10.6 Communication and Customer Service Mastery

 Communication As A Tested Skill

-Communication and Customer Service has 12 scored items, but communication also appears across clinical and administrative scenarios.
-The CCMA must communicate with patients, caregivers, providers, coworkers, labs, pharmacies, payers, and referral offices.
+Communication and Customer Service has 12 scored items, but communication surfaces across clinical and administrative questions too.
+The CCMA communicates with patients, caregivers, providers, coworkers, labs, pharmacies, payers, and referral offices.
 The exam rewards responses that are respectful, private, clear, accurate, and inside role boundaries.

 Communication Tools